potassco/clinguin/docs/clinguin/reference.rst

             The key `selected_node` is set open clicking on a node and then this information is sustituted on the next line when the server is called to add an atom, which yeilds operation ``add_atom(show_children(X,true)))`` after the substitution, with ``X`` being the selected node.

             .. code-block::

                 when(node(X), click, context, (selected_node, X)):- node(X).
                 when(button1, click, call, add_atom(show_children(_context_value(selected_node),true))).

     **Access**

         All calls to the server will include the context as an argument.
 All backends will have access to this dictionary and can use its values for any operation.
-The provadided backends include the context information as part of the :ref:`clinguin-state` via predicate ``_clinguin_context(KEY,VALUE)``.
+The provadided backends include the context information as part of the :ref:`domain-state` via predicate ``_clinguin_context(KEY,VALUE)``.
 Thus, giving the UI encoding access to the context at the time the call was made.
 Beware that changes in the context are not reflected in the UI encoding imidiatley, but only after calling the server and calculating the UI again.

         .. warning::